wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 # Clustered Deployment
-The following sections provide information and instructions on how to deploy the Micro Integrator with a third-party load balancer.
+See the instructions on how to set up a cluster of WSO2 Micro Integrator nodes in an on-premise VM deployment.
+A third-party load balancer is used for this deployment.

 ## The deployment pattern

-This deployment scenario uses a two-node Micro Integrator deployment.
+This deployment scenario is a two-node Micro Integrator deployment.
 That is, two Micro Integrator nodes are configured to serve requests with high availability and scalability.
 The product nodes in the deployment are fronted by an external third-party load balancer, which routes requests to the two nodes on a round-robin basis.

 <img src="../../../assets/img/clustered_deployment.png">

 ## Install the Micro Integrator

-Let's set up two instances of the Micro Integrator.

 [Download and install WSO2 Micro Integrator](../../setup/installation/install_in_vm.md).

+Let's set up two instances of the Micro Integrator server.

 ## Hostnames

-Open the `deployment.toml` file (stored in the `<MI_HOME>/conf`) of each server instance and update the hostname.
+Open the `deployment.toml` file (stored in the `<MI_HOME>/conf` folder) of each server instance and update the hostname.

 ```toml
 [server]